These are the 20 things I love most about Copenhagen

 - Smørrebrød.
 These open-faced sandwiches can have every topping from fried fish to liver pate.
 I tried my first one at Aamanns Deli which was incredible.
 You have to try the homemade schnapps with it

 - Nørrebro.
 This is a really trendy area with lots of cute eateries and shops.
 I like biking around here since it’s not directly in the city center but still accessible.
 I really want to check out the wine bar Vinhanen in that area since I heard it’s pretty affordable since the wine is actually on tap which saves money.
 I also love walking down Blågårdsgade 🙂 When it’s warm out this area is really popular sit outside and have a drink.

-- Svanemølle Beach.
-There is a really quaint beach here with a nice pier walking out over the water.
+- The beachs.
+There is a really quaint beach here at Svanemøllen witha nice pier walking out over the water.
 I can imagine it’s an extremely popular place to come in the summer, but also very calm to hangout at during the wintertime.
 Other popular beach spots can be found on Strandvejen and Amager Strandpark.

 - Meatpacking District.
 This area is packed with classy restaurants and established bars, and is popping during the weekend.
 It is definitely a fun experience to come here and perhaps visit the reputable Mikkeller Bar or Fiskebaren which is where I’ll be going for my birthday dinner!